noamteyssier/paraseq/README.md

 1. In cases where records have high variance in size, the buffer size predictions will become inaccurate and the shared `Reader` overflow buffer will incur more copy operations.
 This may lead to suboptimal performance.

-2. This library currently does not support multiline FASTA.
+2. ~~This library currently does not support multiline FASTA.~~ **Multiline FASTA is now supported!** The library automatically handles both single-line and multiline FASTA sequences, using zero-copy borrowing for single-line sequences and efficient concatenation for multiline sequences.

 3. Each `RecordSet` maintains its own buffer, so memory usage practically scales with the number of threads and record capacity.
 This shouldn't be a concern unless you're running this on a system with very limited memory.